 Searching for a home can seem daunting.
-After all, it’s a huge financial commitment that will stay with you for several years, if not forever.
+After all, it’s a huge financial commitment that will stay with you for several years.
 Balancing your wants and needs while also staying within a certain budget can be stressful.
-However, understanding the process and having a plan can help make this task smooth and stress-free.
-In this blog post, we’ll be discussing ways that you can streamline your home search and get to the closing table with ease.
+However, understanding the process and having a plan can help make this task smooth and less stressful.
+In this blog post, we’ll be discussing ways that you can streamline your home search and get to the closing table with easier.

-It’s important to know that getting pre-approved for a mortgage loan is the first step to homeownership.
-Many people believe that finding your dream home is the start of the journey, but what happens when you find your dream home...and can’t afford it?
-The mortgage process should actually begin with having a lender determine how much you’re eligible to borrow.
-This is done by reviewing your credit, income, and employment history.
-Once pre-approved, you’ll get a letter stating that you can afford a loan up to a certain value, giving you the green light to start your home search.
-As you move toward closing your loan, it’s helpful to understand the mortgage process and what is expected of you during this time.
-An experienced loan originator should be there to guide you every step of the way, helping minimize any surprises.
+It’s important to know that getting pre-approved for a mortgage loan is typically the first step to homeownership.
+Many people believe that finding your dream home is the start of the journey, but what happens when you find your dream home…and can’t afford it?
+That is why the mortgage process should actually begin with having a lender determine how much you’re eligible to borrow.
+Among other things, this is done by reviewing your credit, income, and employment history.
+Once pre-approved, you’ll get a letter stating that you can afford a loan up to a certain amount, giving you the green light to start your home search.

 Once you’re ready to start the home search, you may want to consider the benefits of working with a licensed real estate agent.
-For starters, agents have something called “fiduciary” responsibility meaning that they are legally obligated to put your interests above their own.
-This means a high standard of confidentiality as well as having someone in your corner who understands how to navigate what lies ahead.
+For starters, agents have something called “fiduciary” responsibility meaning that they are legally obligated to put your interests above their own in some circumstances.
+This comes with a duty of confidentiality as well as having someone competent in your corner who understands how to navigate what lies ahead.
 In addition, agents have valuable knowledge of current market trends and can offer much- needed objectiveness.
-For instance, just because you have an emotional reaction to a specific home feature doesn’t mean it’s a good fit; your agent may be able to point that out and steer you toward a more reasonable path.
-They’ll help you make an unbiased and informed decision ensuring that you're making the best financial decision for your future.
-Many agents also have a list of reputable lenders, home inspectors, and other helpful services to make it easier to find other third-party vendors.
-Lastly, an agent’s negotiating skills and familiarity with the legal documents and paperwork can potentially save you money and get you through closing day with less stress than if you did it on your own.
+For instance, just because you have an emotional reaction to a specific home feature doesn’t mean it’s a good fit; your agent may be able to point that out and suggestt a more reasonable path.
+They’ll help you make an unbiased and informed decision, which can ensure that you’re making the best financial decision for your future.
+Many agents also have a list of local lenders, home inspectors, and other helpful services to make it easier to find other third-party vendors.
+Lastly, an agent’s negotiating skills and familiarity with the required documents and paperwork can get you through closing day with less stress than if you did it on your own.

 You’ll also need to consider the location of your home as well as the neighborhood.
-As far at the home itself, consider its lot size and proximity to neighbors.
+As far as the home itself, consider its lot size and proximity to neighbors.
 Does the backyard slope downward?
 Can you handle the lawn care maintenance?
 Are there sidewalks out front?
-Can you see into the neighbor's bedroom?
+Can you see into the neighbor’s bedroom?
 Are you okay with the answers to those questions?
 These are all things that can’t be changed once you’ve closed.
-As far as the neighborhood, think about the quality of the school district if you have children as well as the crime rate of the area.
-Also, are there amenities for you to enjoy and what HOA fees, if any, are required?
+As far as the neighborhood, think about how close it is to where you work, to parks, shopping and other amenities for you might enjoy.
+Also, what HOA fees, if any, are required?